hqw15/DMMN/readme.md

 2. Run `python3 main.py`.
 This will calculate the variations in the metrics obtained in step 1 between HCs and Patients.
 The results will be saved in `metric_txt`.

+3. Run `python3 allegiance.py`.
+This calculates the modular loyalty matrix for healthy, mild and severe patients respectively.